Many units have their own guidelines for equipment to be purchased by a new Scout. Always talk to the Scoutmaster if you have any questions.

 Specific items, e.g., swimming trunks, towel, cycling helmets, fishing pole, uniform, etc., may be required for particular outings.

-Things not to pack: Cell phones (sometimes Scoutmasters will confiscate them), electronic gear, radios, IPods, anything in glass, aerosol sprays (deodorants), anything expensive (watches, jewelry, or `heirloom’ knives), soft drinks in cans or bottles.
-Scout policies prohibit wearing military clothing, camouflage, and any clothing with socially unacceptable logos or messages.
+Things not to pack: Smart phones (check with the Scoutmaster for the Troop phone use policy), electronic gear, radios, anything in glass, aerosol sprays (deodorants), anything expensive (watches, jewelry, or `heirloom’ knives), soft drinks in cans or bottles.
+Scout policies discourage wearing military clothing or any clothing with socially unacceptable logos or messages.
+Wearing camouflage clothing can be dangerous on wilderness trips.
+(If a boy gets lost, we want to find him quickly and camouflage is designed to make it harder to find the person wearing it.)

 When he gets home, have your Scout unpack immediately.
 Throw uneaten food into the trash, otherwise it might end up under his bed.
 Empty and clean the water bottle.
 Open the sleeping bag to dry out.
 If your Scout is the Patrol Quartermaster and has responsibility for Troop equipment, please help him do the following after every outing: